intmus/inttheory19-20/_10-intro-part-writing/a1-funds-of-part-writing.md

 - **Choose a cadence** to complete your phrase.
     - Refer to [Unit 7c]({{ site.baseurl }}/07-harmonic-functions/c1-cadences.html) to review the types of cadences.
 - **Create the rest of the diatonic progression** beginning on tonic and ending with your cadence.
 (If not already provided.)
-    - This will establish your key center.
+    - Beginning on tonic will establish your key center.
 Refer to [Unit 6b]({{ site.baseurl }}/06-intro-harmonic/b1-diafuncvoicelead.html) for a review of the three primary harmonic functions: tonic, dominant, and pre-dominant.
     - Refer to [Unit 7a]({{ site.baseurl }}/07-harmonic-functions/a1-diaprogcirclefifths.html) to determine a functional harmonic progression.
 - **Compose a bass line** based on your harmonization.
     - This will resemble 1:1 counterpoint, so refer to [Unit 5b]({{ site.baseurl }}/05-counterpoint-embell-shapes/b1-cantfirmand1st.html).
     - It is okay for the bass line to be more disjunct than the other voices, so feel free to leave your chords in root position to make doubling simpler.
     - Contrary motion against the soprano line is preferred.
 - **Fill in the alto and tenor voices.**
-    - Refer to the rules for voicing, range, and doubling in [Unit 6c]({{ site.baseurl }}/06-intro-harmonic/c1-voiceleadingerrors.html).
+    - Refer to the guidelines for voicing, range, and doubling in [Unit 6c]({{ site.baseurl }}/06-intro-harmonic/c1-voiceleadingerrors.html).
 - When writing your parts, always **strive to have voice-leading that is as smooth as possible** by emphasizing stepwise motion.
     - As mentioned above, bass lines are the exception and will often have more leaps, especially when using root-position chords.